biijuwa/eckb/docs/support/supportstypes.md

 ---

-## Rename ticket type (Ticket's title)
+## Rename ticket type

-Follow the steps to change the ticket type/title.
+Follow the steps to change the ticket's title.

 1. From the **Dashboard**, select **Supports.**
 2. Click on **Supports Types.**